 Other lodging options near Great River Bluffs State Park

 For those who’d rather stay in a more substantial lodging, there are plenty of hotels available in both Winona and La Crosse.
 Most are functional, but forgettable.
 For a more memorable experience, consider staying at one of the area’s many bed and breakfasts.
-You can check your options and prices, read reviews, and (maybe) make your reservation on TripAdvisor or Booking.com .
-(Booking.com doesn’t list many B&Bs and only a few listed by TripAdvisor can actually be booked through them.)
+You can check your options and prices, read reviews, and (maybe) make your reservation on TripAdvisor.
+(Note that only a few of the B&Bs listed by TripAdvisor can actually be booked through them.)

 Airbnb has a wide variety of options in this part of the state, from urban apartments to rural cottages.
 (If you’ve never tried Airbnb, use this link to save $40 on your first booking and give me a $20 travel credit.
 But you have to use the credit immediately or it vanishes.)